Covid 19 Outbreak

 Non Resident Landlord Scheme

 If a Landlord is considered by the Inland Revenue to be non-resident in the UK for taxation purposes, we are legally obliged to withhold tax from the net rental income at the basic rate of income tax, and to pay this tax quarterly to the Inland Revenue, unless an exemption certificate is provided to us.
-A Landlord can apply to the Inland Revenue for an exemption certificate in order for us to pay the rent with no tax deducted - application forms are available from us on request.
+A Landlord can apply to the Inland Revenue for an exemption certificate in order for us to pay the rent with no tax deducted - application forms are available online.
 Please note that exemption certificates are required by any named person named on the Tenancy Agreement, when living abroad.
 Further information can be obtained from the Inland Revenue.

 For more information please refer to the www.gov.uk website by clicking on this link: